 - If the files have an XMP extension, choose “Show Lightroom Develop Presets” and put them into that folder.

-Click the right option as indicated above.
+Click the correct option as indicated above.
 You will be taken to the actual folder where your Lightroom presets live on your hard drive, using either Windows Explorer or Mac Finder.
 If you are using the option in red above copy the new presets into that folder.

 If you are using the blue option above, next click on Develop Presets to open that subfolder.
 If you have any other presets that you’ve previously installed or created, you should see them in this folder.
-This is where you will need to do a copy and paste of your new DPM presets.
+This is where you will need to copy and paste your new DPM presets.
 As you can see I have many presets, including the ones you’re about to install, in my Develop Presets folder.

 IMPORTANT: Before you proceed!